 There are computers with ArcGIS software available to use in the library on campus.
-If your computer is not able to run ArcGIS PRO please plan to use the computers available in the library.
+If your computer is not able to run ArcGIS PRO please plan to use the computers available in the library or the remote lab.
+There are also laptops available for loan through the CR Online Learning Support which can support the remote lab.